Corneal neovascularization: Treatment

+Surgical options

 Invasive solutions for corneal neovascularization are reserved when the medical therapies do not provide the desired results.

 Invading blood tissues and ablating tissues in the cornea can be obstructed by the use of laser treatments such as Argon and Nd:YAG lasers.
 Irradiation and/or damages to adjacent tissues caused by the procedure can result in corneal hemorrhage and corneal thinning.
 Obstruction of the blood vessels can be unsuccessful due to the depth, size, and, high blood flow rate of the vessels.
 In conjunction, thermal damage from the lasers can trigger inflammatory response which can exaggerate the neovascularization.

 An effective treatment is photodynamic therapy, however, this treatment has limited clinical acceptance due to high costs and many potential complications involved that are also related to laser ablation.
 Complications can include irradiation from previously injected photosensitive dye inducing apoptosis and necrosis of the endothelium and basement membrane.

 Diathermy and cautery is a treatment where an electrolysis needle is inserted into the feeder vessels in the limbus.
 The vessels are obstructed by a coagulating current through the use of unipolar diathermy unit or by thermal cautery.